11Tiago11/11tiago11.github.io/README.md

     <!-- English Content Block -->
     <section id="english">
         <h2>About Me</h2>
-        <p>With the aim of becoming a Java software developer, I am investing my resources to learn Java 21SE and plan to pursue the Oracle Java Professional Certification in the upcoming months.</p>
+        <p>Hi, I'm Tiago Rodrigues, a passionate Java developer aiming to grow into an even better one.
+I've completed several **Udemy Java courses**, and I've read numerous books about **Java Development** to expand my knowledge.
+I constantly push myself to improve my skills, working towards the Oracle Java Professional Certification and integrating new technologies to build efficient and scalable solutions.
+My mission is to master Java 21SE and make an impact in the world of programming.</p>

         <h2>Languages</h2>
         <p>English: B2</p>